yassineAbou/Clock/README.md

 </p>

 Presenting a clock app which was totally made in Jetpack Compose!
 You can use this app's timer and stopwatch functions, which are linked to workManager.
 The animation is added to the app to increase engagement.
-Moreover, the time is shown in a stylish sliding clock manner.
-But there's more than that!
 Also, you can create one time and recurring alarms and edit, enable, and disable them.

 <p align="center">
   <a href="https://play.google.com/store/apps/details?id=com.yassineabou.clock"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="80px"/></a>